 Upcoming Collection

-Please join in by giving at Mass or through your parish’s online giving/e-offertory platform. #iGiveCatholic also accepts funds for the collection.
+This Lent, please prayerfully consider supporting The Catholic Relief Services Collection.
+You can give at Mass or through your parish’s online/e-giving platform. #iGiveCatholic also accepts funds for the collection.

 "Give and gifts will be given to you; a good measure, packed together, shaken down, and overflowing, will be poured into your lap.
 For the measure with which you measure will in return be measured out to you.Luke 6:38